typhon-ci/typhon/doc/src/concepts.md

   your project.
 They are typically used to set statuses on your repository, but can also be used for deployment.

-The `actions` attribute of `typhonProject` can also expose a `secrets` file.
+Actions can also expose a `secrets` file.
 This is an age encrypted JSON file that typically contains tokens for the actions.
 It must be encrypted with the project's public key and is decrypted at runtime and passed as input to the actions.

 ## Jobsets